 Discover Georgia O’Keeffe’s artistic origins, the only Australian Aboriginal Art Museum in the United States, a top art gallery tucked miles away on hilly farmland, a cattle ranch distillery with some of the best bourbon and burgers (made from mash-fed cows) you’ll ever scarf down, the only Sake Brewery in Virginia, a thinking (wo)man’s Wine Shop, great shopping, fantastic restaurants, and so much more.

 Throw in some cool boutique hotels, combine it with a visit to Thomas Jefferson’s Monticello and other sites recommended in This Getaway Mavens Post, and you’ve got yourself a three-day vacation just a short drive away.
-Read on…

 Things to Do in Charlottesville VA

 Though the Fralin’s focus is on American Art and Photography, European Prints and other works on paper, the museum has an encyclopedic collection, albeit a small, select one, which makes a visit here so satisfying.
 Not overwhelming, you can spend time with your favorite art pieces.

 There’s American art that spans time, and worth studying deeply, which is possible in this highly accessible place.
-My own favorite is a painting by Childe Hassam – one of our country’s first Impressionist Painters – that captures the moment when the trolley took over the horse and buggy: a picture that certainly sparks all kinds of conversations about history and lifestyle.
+My own favorite is a painting by Childe Hassam – one of our country’s first Impressionist Painters – that captures the moment when the trolley took over the horse and buggy.
+It’s a picture that certainly sparks all kinds of conversations about history and lifestyle.

 So, from 1912-1916 the famed artist was both a student and teacher in Charlottesville, wandering the town, UVA campus, and the Blue Ridge Mountains, rendering in watercolor everything in sight.
 These pieces are printed on a “Georgia O’Keeffe Walking Tour” map, which you can pick up in the museum for free.
 Fans of O’Keeffe will thrill to see Charlottesville through her eyes.
 Open Tues/Wed 10-5, Thurs 10-7, Fri/Sat 10-5, Sun 12-5, free.

 “The land has everything it needs.
 But it couldn’t speak.
 It couldn’t express itself.
 Tell its identity.
 And so it grew a tongue.
 That is the Yolngu.
 That is me.” – Djambawa Marawili.

-Named after Ed Ruhe, an English Professor who traveled to Australia on a Fulbright Scholarship, purchasing pieces directly from the indigenous people he met in the 1960’s and ‘70’s; and media mogul, John Kluge who bought Ruhe’s collection and commissioned Aboriginal works of his own then donated it all to UVA, the Kluge-Ruhe is a must-see while in Charlottesville.
+Named after Ed Ruhe, an English Professor who traveled to Australia on a Fulbright Scholarship, purchasing pieces directly from the indigenous people he met in the 1960’s and ‘70’s, and media mogul, John Kluge who bought Ruhe’s collection and commissioned Aboriginal works of his own then donated it all to UVA, the Kluge-Ruhe is a must-see while in Charlottesville.